|On this page…|

 You can also generate an HTML model report for Stateflow® charts.

 You must have the Simulink Verification and Validation product installed to use the Design Requirements report.
 The Design Requirements report includes information about all the requirements associated with the model and its objects.
-For details, see Create and Customize Requirements Report in the Simulink Verification and Validation documentation.
+For details, see Customize Requirements Traceability Report for Model in the Simulink Verification and Validation documentation.

 A Web view is an interactive rendition of a model that you can view in a Web browser.
-You can use Web views to navigate hierarchically to specific subsystems and see properties of blocks, signals, and scopes.
-You can zoom in and out, pan, and fit your model to your view using the same keyboard shortcuts that you use in Simulink and Stateflow editors.
+You can use Web views to navigate hierarchically to specific subsystems and see properties of blocks and signals.

 Web views are useful for presenting models to audiences and for sharing models with colleagues who do not have MathWorks® products installed.

-For details, see Export Models to the Web.
+For details, see Export Models to Web View Files.

 You can use Simulink Report Generator software to compare XML text renditions of different versions of a Simulink model and to compare the XML renditions to explore differences between versions of the model.
 You can also compare the XML text renditions of two different models.